marshalldanel/meteorite-explorer/README.md

 # Meteorite Explorer

-## An application that provides users with the ability to explore meteorite strikes across the globe by searching the Meteorite Landing dataset on the Nasa Open Data Portal.
+## An web app to explore meteorite strikes across the globe!

+Uses [Nasa Open Data Portal](https://data.nasa.gov/Space-Science/Meteorite-Landings/gh4g-9sfh) as the main API along with React on the front-end

 ### Features:

-- [ ] Meteorite landings are displayed in alphabetical order on the name of the landing location.
+- [x] Meteorites displayed based on landing location name
-- [ ] Users may scroll through the list of landings, or use the search box to search for a names that include the entered search term.
+- [x] Scroll through the list of landings or search by name

-- [ ] Searches are case independent.
-This means the user may type searches in lower, upper, or mixed case (like Case, case, or cASe) and the same results will be returned.
-- [ ] The results list can be reset to its original contents by clearing the search box and clicking the 'Search' button.
+#### TO DO

+- [ ] Other filter controls
+- [ ] Tests
+- [ ] Responsive